wizgrav/clubber/README.md

 ### Rhythm debugger ###

 This useful utility is meant to assist in the design of modulators.
-4 objects are provided by default and accessed in a shader via the iMusic[0-3] uniforms.
+4 objects are provided by default and accessed in a shader via the iMusic[0-3] vec4 uniforms.
 The 3 text input fields allow writing glsl oneliners to play with the measurements and inspect the resulting modulations in the form of RGB shapes.
-The debug button cycles through two extra views, one with all the measurements from the 4 objects and also a midi spectrogram where you can see the bounds for each band/rect(useful for live inspection of the adapt option).
+The debug button cycles through two extra views, one with all the measurements from the 4 objects and also a midi spectrogram where you can see the current bounds for each band/rect(useful for live inspection of the adapt option).

 By default all objects are of type "band" but you can change that and all other parameters by passing query arguments to the debugger url.
 Arguments should be in the form of a single letter and a number 0-3 to indicate iMusic[0-3] respectively.
 So for example ?t0=rect would override the type of iMusic[0] and turn it into a rect instead. ?r0=1,24,32,96 would change the bounds (from, to, low, high). ?s0=0.2,0.1,0.2,0.2 would override the smooth option array. ?a0=0.33,0.1,1,1 would override the adapt option array.